Quality & Safety Corner

-MHA's Statewide Performance Improvement Agenda
+MHA's Statewide Performance Improvement Agenda:

 Patient safety and high quality care are priorities at Massachusetts hospitals, and Bay State hospitals are national leaders in voluntary reporting of patient quality and safety information.
-But Massachusetts hospitals are committed to doing even more to improve healthcare quality and patient safety.
-The MHA Board of Trustees has unanimously endorsed an association-wide initiative to move beyond public reporting and transparency to make measurable, concrete improvements in hospitals' performance.
+Massachusetts hospitals are committed to doing even more to improve healthcare quality and patient safety.
+The Massachusetts Hospital Association (MHA) Board of Trustees has unanimously endorsed an association-wide initiative to move beyond public reporting and transparency to make measurable, concrete improvements in hospitals' performance.